 Find More Resources to Help You Understand and Improve Emotional Intelligence Now

-Once you have implemented strategies to improve your emotional intelligence, how can you tell if your efforts are paying off?
+Once you have implemented strategies to improve your EQ, how can you tell if your efforts are paying off?

 Reflect on whether you are able to regulate your own emotions effectively in challenging situations, maintaining a sense of calm and composure.